Kiran-Bose/supreme/README.md

 # supreme
 Supreme is a command line file manager written in shell script.

-Supreme helps you open,copy,move,delete,rename files from phone(android),usb drive,cloud storage and local drive(Tested for ubuntu 18.04).
+Supreme supports file management operations on phone(android),usb drive,cloud storage and local drive(Tested for ubuntu 18.04).

 Download the deb package to any debian based system and install